reeddunkle/tf2-random-disguise/README.md

 # TF2 Random Disguise

-One time I saw him behind our lines.
+One time I saw a Spy behind our lines.
 As I was trying to get my team to notice him, he disappeared behind an obstacle, and re-appeared disguised as a new class.
 He did this a few times, and at first I was able to keep track of him, but eventually I had no idea which class he was disguised as.
 He really threw me off his trail.

 This script generates a random class to disguise as every second, and writes a TF2 script to a file named `randClass.cfg` which will disguise you as the class generated that second.